 2-2

-ChatGPT provides a more comprehensive response along with illustrative examples.
-Utilizing ChatGPT enable us to bridge the potential knowledge gaps and empowers us to enhance the depth and comprehensiveness of our articles or presentations.
+ChatGPT provides incorrect but persuasive answer to this question, which can potentially mislead us when trying to acquire new knowledge.

 Exercise 3

 3-1

 in simulation, real-time and physical-time have same time rates.
 That is, △realTime_t = △phsicalTime_t.
 However, the values they represent may differ.
 For instance, even though it is 10 p.m. in the physical world, we can still set our real-time simulation clock to 9 a.m..